2mallikharjuna/Campaign-Monitor-Test/README.md

 ## Getting Started

-The general programming questions (1-4, 7-8) have all been attempted using Javascript and the SQL questions (5-6) have been written using and tested on MS SQL Server 2017.
-The files have been named after the Question number they hold the solution for except for Question 5 and 6, the solution for which are in the file called SQL.txt.
+The general programming questions (1-4) have all been attempted using C# the SQL questions (5-6) have been written using and tested on MS SQL Server 2017.
+The general programming questions (7-8) developed using VS code NUnit has been used to test C# Code

 ### Installing Fetch for Javascript